ThisTNTSquid/file-disassembler/README.md

-# file-disassembler
+# File Disassembler
-Disassemble a file into enormous amount of small files
+Disassemble a file into enormous amount of small files, and optionally reassemble it back